Disadvantages of the Florida Community Property Trust

 Final Thoughts

 Like most estate planning tools, the community property trust has disadvantages.
 However, I still recommend the trust to many clients because of the incredible tax savings they very likely will bring about.
 The trusts are still worth creating for many people with unrealized taxable gain.
-The key is to find a good estate planning attorney who will help you weight the advantages and disadvantages to make the right decision for you.
+The key is to find a good estate planning law firm who will help you weight the advantages and disadvantages to make the right decision for you.

 Previous